Or, “it may be a transparent path, but dang, there were some big rocks along the way.”

 Blockchain eats itself

 But all hype finally faces reality, and in early 2019, the “Crypto Winter” struck the industry.
 People were sick of hearing about blockchain.
-Many enterprise tech leaders struggled to understand the difference between it and crypto – and had no interest in spending the time to really understand that difference.
+Scams were being uncovered.
+Many enterprise tech leaders struggled to understand the difference between blockchain and crypto – and had zero interest in spending the time to really understand that difference.
 Worse, there was no hockey stick return for investors.

 Investor anger was everywhere.
 To see what people really thought of your venture, all you had to do was to look at your Telegram channel.
 Investors, developers and trolls poured out their rage upon hapless CEOs or social community managers, many of whom posted less and less frequently and finally abandoned their Telegram channels.
 As they retreated, the chorus of “when testnet?” and “when moon?!?” (aka, when will our token price reach the moon) grew to shouting level.

 At the time, we had been a part of WeWork Labs’ blockchain center in Seattle.
 When we moved in in late 2018, there were perhaps 10-12 blockchain startups on the 14th floor.
 Nearly all of them had closed their doors by March 2019.
-Much of that collapse was due to two big Seattle blockchain venture firms funding these startups, both of whom went belly up and withheld tranches.
+Much of that collapse was due to the closing of two big Seattle blockchain venture firms that were funding these startups, both of whom withheld tranches and then went belly up.

 The enthusiast community crumbled too.
 The Washington Blockchain Coalition dissolved.
 The exuberant meetups ended.
 Sullen developers left to start new job searches.